Hire the Top 2% of

 To hire a Public relations developer, you need to go through a hiring process of defining your needs, posting a job description, screening resumes, conducting interviews, testing candidates’ skills, checking references, and making an offer.

 Arc offers three services to help you hire Public relations developers effectively and efficiently.
 Hire full-time Public relations developers from a vetted candidates pool, with new options every two weeks, and pay through prepaid packages or per hire.
-Alternatively, hire the top 2.3% of expert freelance Public relations engineers in 72 hours, with weekly payments.
+Alternatively, hire the top 2.3% of expert freelance Public relations developers in 72 hours, with weekly payments.

 If you’re not ready to commit to the paid plans, our free job posting service is for you.
 By posting your job on Arc, you can reach up to 450,000 developers around the world.
 With that said, the free plan will not give you access to pre-vetted Public relations developers.

 Furthermore, we’ve partnered with compliance and payroll platforms Deel and Remote to make paperwork and hiring across borders easier.
-This way, you can focus on finding the right Public relations developer for your company, and let Arc handle the logistics.
+This way, you can focus on finding the right Public relations developers for your company, and let Arc handle the logistics.

 Where do I hire the best remote Public relations developers?

-There are two types of platforms you can hire Public relations programmers from: general and niche marketplaces.
+There are two types of platforms you can hire Public relations developers from: general and niche marketplaces.
 General platforms like Upwork, Fiverr, and Gigster offer a variety of non-vetted talents unlimited to developers.
 While you can find Public relations developers on general platforms, top tech talents generally avoid general marketplaces in order to escape bidding wars.

 Some factors to consider when you hire Public relations developers include the platform’s specialty, developer’s geographical location, and the service’s customer support.
 Depending on your hiring budget, you may also want to compare the pricing and fee structure.